Acute Low Back Pain

 How is acute low back pain treated?
 The goal of treatment is to relieve your pain and prevent it from returning.
 Most people with acute lower back pain get better within 6 to 12 weeks.
 You may need any of the following:

-Nonsteroidal anti-inflammatory (NSAID) medicine may decrease swelling and pain or fever.
-This medicine can be bought with or without a doctor's order.
-This medicine can cause stomach bleeding or kidney problems in certain people.
-If you take blood thinner medicine, always ask your primary healthcare provider if NSAIDs are safe for you.
-Always read the medicine label and follow the directions on it before using this medicine.
+NSAIDs help decrease swelling and pain or fever.
+This medicine is available with or without a doctor's order.
+NSAIDs can cause stomach bleeding or kidney problems in certain people.
+If you take blood thinner medicine, always ask your healthcare provider if NSAIDs are safe for you.
+Always read the medicine label and follow directions.

 Pain medicine: You may be given a prescription medicine to decrease severe pain if other pain medicines do not work.
 Take the medicine as directed.
 Do not wait until the pain is severe before you take your medicine.